Timeline for the Louis Cherry / Marsha Gordon House, 516 Euclid, Raleigh NC

 On March 21, opponents of the Cherry/Gordon house held their 10am press conference on Jones Street, left, including Will Hillebrenner and Mary Iverson.
 According to reporter Colin Campbell, who took the above photos: Society for Preservation of Historic Oakwood issues statement on today's opposition news conference: they "are not speaking for the Society."

-An hour later, NCMH held their press conference at the Cherry/Gordon House, right photo.
-NCMH Board Chair George Smart announced the NCMH Legal Defense Fund, with comments by Marsha Gordon and Louis Cherry.
-35 supporters from Oakwood, Raleigh, and the Triangle attended, covered by WNCN, WRAL, the News and Observer, Time Warner, and WTVD.
+An hour later, NCModernist held their press conference at the Cherry/Gordon House, right photo.
+NCModernist Board Chair George Smart announced the NCModernist Legal Defense Fund, with comments by Marsha Gordon and Louis Cherry.
+35 supporters from Oakwood, Raleigh, and the Triangle attended, covered by WNCN, WRAL, and WTVD.
 People from all over the country have contributed and continue to do so.

-On April 7, according to the News and Observer, Cherry and Gordon obtained an injunction in Superior Court to allow construction continuation for completion of the roof, siding, heating, and other necessities to prevent damage.
+On March 30, the house made the front page of the News and Observer, featuring a video by Colin Campbell.
+On April 7, Cherry and Gordon obtained an injunction in Superior Court to allow construction continuation for completion of the roof, siding, heating, and other necessities to prevent damage.

-On April 13, 65 enthusiastic supporters gathered at the Modernist home of Mack Paul to celebrate the kickoff of the NCMH Legal Defense Fund.
+On April 13, 65 enthusiastic supporters gathered at the Modernist home of Mack Paul to celebrate the kickoff of the NCModernist Legal Defense Fund.
 Special guests included owner/architect Louis Cherry, the star of Monkey Time (Todd Morman), and owner Marsha Gordon.